To main heading

 4. d.Explicitly invoking an archive (manual).

-There is no difference between automatic and manual archive internally, but it is for reference when determining if an archive was generated during an operation on the Import page (manual) or routine logins (automatic).
+There is no difference between automatic and manual archives internally, but it is for reference when determining if an archive was generated during an operation on the Import page (manual) or routine logins (automatic).

 1. a.Current day.